Updated on August 24, 2022

 Stage Two: Filing for Divorce and Serving Your Spouse

-The next phase of your divorce involves your initial divorce filing, which will include basic information about all the following:
+The next phase of your divorce involves your initial divorce filing, which will include basic information about all the following people and assets:

 Your shared children

 Your marital property